dropbox/dropbox-sdk-obj-c/README.md

         NSLog(@"%@", fileUrlsToRequestErrors);
       }
     }];

-// note: with this method, response and progress handlers are passed directly into the route as arguments,
-// and not via the `setResponseBlock` or `setProgressBlock` methods.
 ```

+> Note: the `batchUploadFiles:` route method that is used above automatically chunk-uploads large files, something other upload methods in the SDK do **not** do.
+Also, with this route, response and progress handlers are passed directly into the route as arguments, and not via the `setResponseBlock` or `setProgressBlock` methods.

 ---